silasmendes/pastey/README.md

 3. Press `Ctrl+Shift+Z` to open the clipboard history window

 That's it.
 Copy stuff, press the hotkey, click on what you want to paste.

+**For sensitive data**: Right-click any item and "Mark as Sensitive" to hide it behind an alias.

 ## Files